Former CBN Governor Sanusi Lamido Supports CBN Relocation to Lagos

 Sanusi Lamidos vision goes beyond the logistical aspect of the relocation; he highlights the need for a strategic analysis to identify roles best suited for Lagos and Abuja.
 He argues that clear communication of strategic intent is crucial to avoid misrepresentation and arbitrariness.
 Additionally, he addresses concerns about the office structure handling staff numbers, asserting that proper management and organization can overcome such challenges.

-Naira Surges To N950 Per Dollar: Hoarders Beware Of Cbn'S Double-Edged Sword Approach | Foreign Exchange
+Naira Surges to N950 per Dollar: Hoarders Beware of CBN's Double-Edged Sword Approach | Foreign Exchange

 Streamlining Operations and Addressing Staff Priorities